brino/larablog/readme.md

 Set `APP_REGISTER=true` in your **.env** file to enable user registration.

+## Filesystem Cloud Storage Symlink

-This blog uses the Filesystem/Cloud storage component of Laravel, as such you need to set up the symlink for the photos to work.
+This project uses the Filesystem/Cloud storage component of Laravel, as such you need to set up the symlink for the photos to be publicly available.

 > The public disk is meant for files that are going to be publicly accessible.
 By default, the public disk uses the local
 > driver and stores these files in **storage/app/public**.
 To make them accessible from the web, you should create a symbolic